jlyonsmith/HowTo/CheatSheets/Forcing_Proxmox_vm_down.md

-# Forcing a Proxmox vm instance down.
+# Forcing a Proxmox vm instance down

 Occasionally a Proxmox vm will hang and can't be killed through the web interface.
-You can still kill it through the CLI.
+You can still kill it through the CLI

 1. Log on to the proxmox server that is hosting the vm
 2. Issue the `qm list` to confirm your vm ID
 3. As root, issue the `qm shutdown <vmid> --forceStop`

-.

 ```
 root@compute1:~# qm list